LangProc/langproc-2017-lab/2-parsers/readme.md

 return the AST, as if it sees the input `x`, it can't be sure it won't be followed by arbitrary numbers of `+x` which make the expression longer.

-When manually typing input the whitespace between input and output could vary while still being correct.
+When manually typing input, the whitespace between input and output could vary while still being correct.
 So it could look like this:
 ```
 $ bin/print_canonical